 Do you ever see a person walking their well-behaved dog on a leash and wonder, “How can I stop my dog from pulling on the leash?”
 With the right tools and patience, you can learn how to leash train a dog to remain calm while walking on a leash.
 Soon, you and your pup will be the envy of the neighborhood.

-If you’re wondering how to leash train a dog, the key isn’t to punish your dog for being in the wrong place.
-The key is teaching your dog where to be.
+Think of it this way: Leash training isn't about punishing your dog for being in the wrong place.
+It's about teaching your dog where to be.

 I recommend clipping the dog leash onto a dog harness instead of a dog collar.
-A quality front-clip harness, like 2 Hounds Design’s no-pull harness, can help prevent neck injury to pups and can assist you if the dog pulls unexpectedly.
+A quality front-clip harness can help prevent neck injury to pups and can assist you if the dog pulls unexpectedly.

 How to Stop a Dog from Pulling

 2Give your dog some slack.

 3Teach your dog that staying close = rewards.